• Skip to primary navigation

 Jump to Recipe·Print Recipe

 Portobello Mushroom Parmesan!
-OMG!
 Are you ready for this?
 It is so good and so super easy to make.
 My inspiration for this recipe was my Husband who LOVES Chicken Parmesan.
 I was determined to create a vegetarian version for him and I believe this is the perfect recipe.

 Great for a Healthy Main Dish or Family dinner night!